AndersDeath/diary2/000-current.md

 # 14 June - Wednesday - Yerevan - 258 day of immigration

 Today I had another interview with Doctoflix.
 I went nice.
+The rest of the day I was programming and making some usual things.